luminovang/documentation/templates/views.md

 **Return Value:**

-`array` - An associative array containing information about the view file:
+`array<string,mixed>` - Return an associative array containing information about the view file.

+**Return Keys:**

--  'location': The full path to the view file.
+-  `location`: - The full path to the view file.
--  'engine': The template engine.
+-  `engine`: - The template engine.
--  'size': The size of the view file in bytes.
+-  `size`: - The size of the view file in bytes.
--  'timestamp': The last modified timestamp of the view file.
+-  `timestamp`: - The last modified timestamp of the view file.
--  'modified': The last modified date and time of the view file (formatted as 'Y-m-d H:i:s').
+-  `modified`: - The last modified date and time of the view file (formatted as `Y-m-d H:i:s`).
--  'dirname': The directory name of the view file.
+-  `dirname`: - The directory name of the view file.
--  'extension': The extension of the view file.
+-  `extension`: - The extension of the view file.
--  'filename': The filename (without extension) of the view file.
+-  `filename`: - The filename (without extension) of the view file.

 ***